Kiyoshika/Kiyoshika/README.md

 * [Quick Select](https://github.com/Kiyoshika/QuickSelect) - A simple implementation of the QuickSelect algorithm in C to find the k-th largest element in an unsorted array.

 ### Software
+* [Terminal Text Edit](https://github.com/Kiyoshika/ttedit) - A terminal text editor greatly inspired by vi(m) that I wrote to learn how the ncurses library works to build interactive terminal applications.
 * [Feather WMS](https://github.com/Kiyoshika/feather-wms) - A basic WMS (Warehouse Management System) to simulate operations within a warehouse such as queueing orders for picking, replenishment, cycle counting, receiving POs and put-away.
 * [Vertisec](https://github.com/Kiyoshika/Vertisec) - A Vertica SQL parser to improve the bad error messages Vertica gives by default.
 * [Source Tracker](https://github.com/Kiyoshika/Source-Tracker) - A heavily simplified "git" clone for local version control of files/code.
 I started this project to learn more about file management in C++ (using C++17's filesystem API).